kushmerick/anyfig/README.md

 * intuitively coercing between different data types;
 * a Remote API for enumerating and setting configurable fields;
 * callbacks that are invoked when fields are modified (including failure callbacks in case something goes wrong);
-  callbacks can be arbitrary Consumer or static Method objects, or a Logger to which informative messages should be sent; callbacks can be registered individually on objects, fields, classes or packages;
+  callbacks can be arbitrary Consumer or static Methods, or a Logger to which informative messages should be sent;
+  callbacks can be registered individually on objects, fields, classes or packages;
 * configuring any number of classes or objects, with either shared or specialized callbacks -- whatever is convenient for your application.